incodehq/incode-platform/README.md

 The `CommunicationChannel` and `Case` are regular entities, while `CommunicationChannelOwner` and `CaseContent` are (Java) interfaces.

-The demo app has two entities, `FixedAsset` and `Party`, that both implement each of these interfaces.
+The demo app also has two entities, `FixedAsset` and `Party`, that both implement each of these interfaces.
 Each `FixedAsset` may own a single `CommunicationChannel`, while a `Party` may own multiple `CommunicationChannel`s.
 Meanwhile both `FixedAsset` and `Party` can be added as the contents of multiple `Case`s.